danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

 ![SP500_GICS_Sector_Ticker_Return_Count_Python.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_GICS_Sector_Ticker_Return_Count_Python.jpg?raw=true)

-It looks like **Communication Services**, which had the smallest count of Tickers, had the lowest % of # of positive Cumulative % Returns of all Sectors at **47.86%**.
-There were more negative Cumulative Returns than positive.
+It looks like **Communication Services**, which had the smallest count of Tickers, had the lowest % of # of positive Cumulative % Returns of all Sectors at **54.55%**.
 The **Energy** Sector** was the only Sector that had **100%** of # of positive Cumulative % Returns.
 There were no Tickers with negative Cumulative % Returns in the past 4 years.

 Now, let's look at Cumulative % Return, Annualized % Return, Annualized Volatility and Annualized Downside Volatility of the different Sectors.
 We do this by grouping the Tickers in each Sector as a portfolio and using our custom function *calculate_portfolio_return* that aggregates average log returns from the dataframe *df_ret* to calculate these measures.
 We will concatenate all portfolio return measures into one dataframe *df_ret_sectors*.
 We then print the results for the last date.